Ernout-D/tech-radar/README.md

 # Motivation

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+At [Hot ITem](http://hotitem.de), we maintain a [public Tech Radar](http://hotitem.github.io/tech-radar/) to help our engineering teams align on technology choices.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).